xavidotron/vote/README.md

-# Vote Xavid Pretzer for Town Meeting in Precinct 17

 Arlington's town election is April 10th, 2021!

 I'm Xavid Pretzer, and I'd be honored to represent Precinct 17 in Town Meeting.